clumio-code/terraform-provider-clumio/docs/resources/policy.md

 Optional:

 - `backup_tier` (String) Backup tier to store the RDS backup in.
-Valid values are: `standard` (for Granular Record Retrieval) and `frozen` (for SecureVault Archive).
-To update existing policies with RDS Granular Record Retrieval, the default is `standard` if backup_tier is not provided.
-To update existing policies that do not have RDS Granular Record Retrieval, or to create new policies, the only supported option is `frozen`.
+Valid values are: `frozen`(for SecureVault Archive) and `standard`(for SecureVault record - This is supported for existing policies for a limited period of time).
+For new policies, the only supported value is `frozen`.

 <a id="nestedblock--operations--advanced_settings--ec2_mssql_database_backup"></a>